BlueBrain/nexus/docs/src/main/paradox/docs/delta/plugins/index.md

 ### Delta SDK

-The Delta SDK can be included as following dependencies:
+The Delta SDK can be included as following dependency:

  - SDK - general Delta SDK
- - SDK views - SDK with functionality related to views.

 All the above dependencies should be used in `provided` scope and must not be bundled in the plugin.